karazy/preports/README.md

     ```
 10. Go and code...
 All changes should be picked up immediately.
 11. visit http://localhost:9000

+####Test it
+*Backend*

-12. To run tests RUN `npm test` in root folder.
-Currently only backend tests exists.
+To run tests RUN `npm test` in root folder.
 Make sure mongo is running.
 ATTENTION Will wipe your database!!!

+*Frontend*

+Protractor end to end tests.
+1. Install webdriver-manager and protractor.
+2. RUN webdriver-manager start
+2. CD into client/test
+3. RUN protractor protractor-conf.js

 ####Build it
 To have a production build CD into client folder and execute `grunt build --force`.